root3nl/SupportApp/README.md

 ## Known issues
 * Buttons may keep a hovered state when mouse cursor moves fast: FB8212902 (**resolved in macOS Monterey**)
+* When Jamf Connect is used as password type, clicking "Change Now" does not allow the user to open the Jamf Connect change password window, but instead triggers an alert.
+Jamf Connect does not support a URL Scheme for opening the Change Password window.
+Please upvote this feature request: https://ideas.jamf.com/ideas/JN-I-16087

 ## Changelog